The 12 best Australian native ferns for a home garden

 Its waxy foliage reduces evaporation and tolerates lower humidity than most ferns.
 Remove old fronds at the base with hand pruners and avoid dense mulch directly around the crown.

-9. Staghorn Fern (Platycerium bifurcatum)
+9. Staghorn fern (Platycerium bifurcatum)

 An epiphytic fern from the east coast, this species is best grown mounted rather than planted in soil.
-To do this, secure it to untreated timber or a tree trunk using natural fibre ties on top of some sphagnum moss or other substrate.
+Secure it to untreated timber or a tree trunk using natural fibre ties on top of sphagnum moss or other substrate.
+Position in filtered light with protection from hot western sun.
+Soak thoroughly during dry spells, ensuring water reaches behind the shield fronds.
+Do not remove the brown shield fronds — they protect roots and trap nutrients.

 Feeding outdoors is rarely necessary as organic debris accumulates naturally behind the shields and provides a source of nutrition.

-10. Native Fishbone Fern (Nephrolepis cordifolia – Australian form)
+10. Native fishbone fern (Nephrolepis cordifolia — Australian form)

-11. Rock Fern (Cheilanthes sieberi)
+11. Rock fern (Cheilanthes sieberi)

 Plant into rocky or raised positions with gritty, free-draining soil.
 Incorporate coarse sand or fine gravel and avoid compost-heavy mixes that hold moisture around the crown.
 Set the plant slightly proud of the surrounding soil surface to prevent water sitting at the base.
 Water lightly during establishment, then only during extended drought rather than on a schedule.